 - Harvesting dill

 - How to store dill weed and seeds

 Dill – one plant with many uses

-Unused dill can be left to bloom, and eventually you will be able to collect the tiny dill seeds to replant in your kitchen garden.
+Unused dill can be left to bloom, and eventually, you will be able to collect the tiny dill seeds to be replanted in your kitchen garden.

 This article will show you how to start and grow dill from seed.
-We will show you what you need to keep in mind when growing dill indoors vs outdoors as well as in pots, containers or planted in situ in your garden.
+We will show you what you need to keep in mind when growing dill indoors vs. outdoors as well as in pots, containers, or in situ in your garden.